Baganga

-Baganga (/bəˈgɑːŋgə/), officially the Municipality of Baganga, is a municipality in the province of Davao Oriental, Philippines.
-According to the 2020 census, it has a population of 58,714 people, making it the third largest town in province.
+Baganga (/ceb/), officially the Municipality of Baganga, is a municipality in the province of Davao Oriental, Philippines.
+According to the 2024 census, it has a population of 59,796 people, making it the third largest town in the province.

 It is the largest among the municipalities and city in the province in terms of land area, and is considered the chief town of the province's 1st legislative district.

 Etymology

-Baganga got its name from a thorny bush having plum like fruits that were abundant during the Spanish arrival.
-Others say that it was referred to a big mouth of a river that traversed the central part of the town.
+Baganga is believed to have derived its name from a thorny bush bearing plum-like fruits that was abundant at the time of the Spanish arrival.
+Other accounts suggest that the name refers to the wide mouth of a river that runs through the town's central area.

 History

-The Mandaya tribes provided festive receptions to early Spanish explorers and received correspondingly glowing descriptions by those who accounts made it back to Spain.
-Garcia Descalante Alvarado, chronicling the arrival of the Villalobos Expedition on August 7, 1543, was particularly effusive in praising its beauty to King Philip II.
+The Mandaya tribes hosted festive receptions for early Spanish explorers and received correspondingly glowing descriptions from those whose accounts made it back to Spain.

+The Villalobos Expedition arrived in the eastern coast of Davao on February 2, 1543.
+Villalobos called the bay in Baganga a "beautiful bay" and named it Malaga, after a province in Spain.
+The crew treated those with scurvy, buried the dead, and did repairs in the bay, but found Baganga unsuitable for settlement, and continued their expedition.

 Under Spanish rule, Baganga was organized as part of the Encomienda de Bislig together with Cateel, Caraga and Hina-tuan of Surigao under Sargent Mayor Juan Camacho dela Peña.
 It was a Christian village under the Diocese of Cebu.
 In 1894, Baganga, together with other settlements, had its first Spanish priest, Fr.
 Gilbert, a Jesuit.

+A failed uprising occurred in Baganga in September 1898, during the Philippine independence revolution.
+In the Philippine–American War, an occupation army was ordered to go to Davao and Mati under Hunter Liggett, and was welcomed by both towns.
+Liggett arrived in Baganga on December 22, 1899.
+Liggett did not station any troops in Baganga as he found the town satisfactory.

 Baganga officially became a town on October 29, 1903, under Organic Act 21.
-On its creation it included the barangays of Mahan-ub, Dapnan, Lambajon, San Isidro, Mikit, Campawan, San Victor, Salingcomot, Saoquigue, Baculin, Bobonao, Batawan, Binondo, Ban-ao, Central and Kinablagan.
+At its creation, it included the barangays of Mah, an-ub, Dapnan, Lambajon, San Isidro, Mikit, Campawan, San Victor, Salingcomot, Saoquigue, Baculin, Bobonao, Batawan, Binondo, Ban-ao, Central and Kinablagan.
 Lucod was the 18th barangay created under Provincial Resolution No. 110.

 The destruction made by the Japanese during World War II in 1941 has created awareness among residents for new development.
-The restoration of local officials in 1949 opened it as a venue for Agri-base development.
-Coconut, Abaca, and fruit planting were in abundance, followed by root crops of various species suitable to the soil.
+The restoration of local officials in 1949 opened it as a venue for agri-based development.
+Coconut, abaca, and fruit trees were abundant, followed by root crops of various species suited to the soil.